MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ## Next steps

-Congratulations, you are done.
+Congratulations, you're done.

 *   The best way to get better at web development is to build more sites.
-Do not worry about breaking stuff.
+Don't worry about breaking stuff.
 Just have fun and learn as much as possible along the way.
 *   To learn more about styling web pages, navigate to [Introduction to CSS][MDNCssFirstSteps].
-*   To learn more about how to use DevTools to experiment with the CSS of a page, navigate to [Get Started with Viewing and Changing CSS][DevtoolsCssIndex].
+*   To learn more about how to experiment with CSS in DevTools, navigate to [Get Started with Viewing and Changing CSS][DevtoolsCssIndex].

 ## Getting in touch with the Microsoft Edge DevTools team